Diversity and Inclusion

-The question about focusing on diversity and inclusion is no longer an “if?”, but rather “when and how?”
-And while there are streams of data and multitudes of business and financial reasons for this imperative, what we all know intuitively is that it is just the right thing to do.
+The question about focusing on Diversity, Equity and Inclusion (DEI) is no longer an “if?”, but rather “when and how?”
+And while there are streams of data and lots of business and financial reasons for this imperative, what we all know intuitively is that it is just the right thing to do.
 But that can be easier said than done.

 Results You Can Expect